 So what’s the deal with texting anyway?

-I have been dating a woman who says, “Just call me,” from time to time when I’m getting particularly clever or long-winded on text.
+I have been dating a woman who says, “Just call me,” from time to time when I’m getting particularly clever or long-winded on a text.
 And she’s made an impression on me.
 She’s funny.
 She has great texting skills.
 And she is also fun to talk to on the phone.

 See, for me, most people are NOT fun to talk to on the phone.
 In my business life, the phone is like the deal killer.
-If we can do business through email, text, and documents, we can save everybody a lot of time and needless meetings.
+If we can do business by email, text, and documents, we can save everybody a lot of time and needless meetings.

 But a relationship is not like a business negotiation in one fundamental way.
 We are looking to connect, physically.
 And the physical potency of texting is null and void.

 Sure there are uses for texts in a relationship.
 Here are a few of my most potent missives.

 “Good morning sunshine.”